jlevy/atom-flowmark/tests/testdoc.boldface-punc.md

 ### A few paragraphs and bullets

-A good heuristic is to assume your readers will be **100% intelligent and 100% ignorant.** Of course, in reality, varied experience exists within an individual reader.
+A good heuristic is to assume your readers will be **100% intelligent and 100% ignorant**.
+Of course, in reality, varied experience exists within an individual reader.
 Most people may already know *something*, and some people are quicker learners than others.
 Even world class experts most likely only really know parts of a subject, and contributors may have practical experience in one role--perhaps they have been an entrepreneur, for example, but not an investor.
 So writing with the assumption that each reader could be both has a variety of advantages:

 - Assuming 100% ignorance will help people who think they know a lot about a subject understand **what they didn't know they didn't know**, and fill in the gaps in their knowledge.
 It encourages contribution from experts and people with practical experience.
 - Assuming 100% intelligence makes readers feel respected, and feel proud to be associated with the material.
 It will incline beginners to contribute their feedback.